 Donate to CaliConservative

-Help support this guerilla-style operation, I am just one person operating deep inside the Liberal held territory of Los Angeles.
+Please help support this guerilla-style operation!
+I am just one person operating deep inside the Liberal held territory of Los Angeles.
+I promise to continue fighting for a safer and more prosperous California for all.
 God bless you.